loicgreffier/spring-boot-ai-quickstarts/mcp-server-stdio/README.md

 To run the application manually:

-- After building the project with Maven, configure a MCP client to connect to the stdio MCP server.
+- After building the project with Maven, configure an MCP client to connect to the stdio MCP server:

 ```json
 "simpsons-mcp-server": {